Subir Raha: Early life

-Born on 28 August 1948, Raha graduated in Electronics & Telecommunications Engineering, specializing in Industrial Electronics from Jadavpur University in 1969, with several prizes including the medal for being the Best All-rounder graduate of the university.
+Born on 28 August 1948, Raha graduated in Electronics & Telecommunications Engineering, specializing in Industrial Electronics, from Jadavpur University in 1969.
+He received several prizes including the medal for being the Best All-rounder graduate of the university.

 Later, he completed his MBA with Distinction at the University of Leeds in 1985, specializing in Strategic Marketing.
 He was also an alumnus of the Administrative Staff College, Henley (1995).